 For those vulnerable tenants with a need for move-on or short term supported accommodation, we consider a flexible tenancy (AST) of less than five years would be more appropriate.
-Short term supported accommodation typically provides meets the needs of the following groups;
+Short term supported accommodation typically provides meets the needs of the following groups prior to a move into longer term accommodation;

-- People experiencing or at risk of domestic abuse; - · People experiencing homelessness with support needs; - Vulnerable young people (such as care leavers or teenage parents); - Offenders and ex-offenders; - People experiencing mental health illness-; - People with drug and alcohol support needs; - Vulnerable armed forces veterans; and - Other groups with emergency or short-term transitional support needs (such as refugees with support needs).
+- People experiencing or at risk of domestic abuse; - People experiencing homelessness with support needs; - Vulnerable young people (such as care leavers or teenage parents); - Offenders and ex-offenders; - People experiencing mental health illness; - People with drug and alcohol support needs; - Vulnerable armed forces veterans; and - Other groups with emergency or short-term transitional support needs (such as refugees with support needs).